-IFRS 9, Financial Instruments introduces the new requirements for the classification, measurement and de-recognition of financial assets and financial liabilities.
+- IFRS 7, Financial Instruments: Disclosures amendment requires additional disclosures on transition from IAS 39 and IFRS 9, and will be effective for the Company's year ended December 31, 2018. - IFRS 9, Financial Instruments: amendment introduces the new requirements for the classification, measurement and de-recognition of financial assets and financial liabilities.
 Specifically, IFRS 9 requires all recognized financial assets that are within the scope of IAS 39 Financial Instruments: Recognition and Measurement to be subsequently measured at amortized cost or fair value.

-The Company is in the process of assessing the impact of the upcoming changes in accounting standards.
+The Company is in the process of assessing the impact of the changes to accounting standards above.